mlc-mlapis/docs/src/documentation/services/runtimes/php.md

 * the need to respect all of the [specifics](#what-you-should-remember-when-using-the-ha-mode) related to a PHP cluster,
 * recommended for production projects.

-### Deployment variants how to deliver the service code
+### How to deploy application code

-You have **two ways** how you can deliver your code to the service.
+You have **two ways** how you can deliver application code to the service.
 Either a direct connection to a [GitHub](/documentation/github/github-integration.html) or [GitLab](/documentation/gitlab/gitlab-integration.html) repository or using the Zerops **zcli** [push](/documentation/cli/available-commands.html#push-project-name-service-name) or [deploy](/documentation/cli/available-commands.html#deploy-project-name-service-name-space-separated-files-or-directories) commands.

 When a Zerops service has been connected to a GitHub or GitLab repository, you have to make a **new commit/tag** to invoke the first [deploy](http://localhost:8081/documentation/deploy/how-deploy-works.html) or [build & deploy](http://localhost:8081/documentation/build/how-zerops-build-works.html) pipeline task.